differentialprivacy/differentialprivacy/_posts/2022-03-02-dp-fine-tuning.md

 Moreover, differential privacy guarantees won't directly prevent the inference of private data outside the original context [23].
 These are fundamental limitations of differential privacy which improvements to differentially private learning won't touch on.

 [^1]: Authors of [18] framed these self-supervised models which are trained on broad data at scale that are adaptable to a wide range of downstream tasks as “foundation models”.

-[^2]: Determining whether a data source is public and appropriate for pre-training is an interesting problem that can be difficult to address at times.
-Data sources that seem public may in fact contain examples which present privacy risks.
-For instance, the authors of [33] were able to extract personally identifiable information from a GPT-2 model pre-trained on data scraped from the public internet.

-[^3]: The idea of privately fine-tuning a publicly pre-trained model certainly isn’t new.
+[^2]: The idea of privately fine-tuning a publicly pre-trained model certainly isn’t new.
 One of the first differentially private deep learning papers [19] considered an experiment which fine-tuned convolutional nets on CIFAR-10 which were pre-trained on CIFAR-100.
 Results on privately fine-tuning *self-supervised* models are, on the other hand, more recent.
 Covering these results is our main focus here.

-[^4]: Blue and pink sphere avatars taken from [18].
+[^3]: Blue and pink sphere avatars taken from [18].
 Credit to [Drew A. Hudson](https://cs.stanford.edu/~dorarad/) for making these.

-[^5]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [27].
+[^4]: Hyper-parameters that work well for non-private learning typically aren't those that work best for differentially private learning [27].
 It’s crucial to use a large batch size, a small clipping norm, an appropriate learning rate, and a reasonably large number of training epochs to obtain the mentioned private learning results [11].

-[^6]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some train and test instances for downstream tasks may already appear in the pre-training data.
+[^5]: Since the pre-training data for large language models are oftentimes collected through large scale web scraping (e.g., WebText), a common concern is that some train and test instances for downstream tasks may already appear in the pre-training data.
 Self-supervised pre-training therefore can give models an opportunity to “see” this data even before they are privately fine-tuned.
 Authors of [17] confirm that there is a 1-6% overlap between the test set of many natural language processing tasks and the pre-training data they collected (WebText).
 These numbers suggest that existing private fine-tuning results in the literature could be slightly inflated compared to when the pre-training data didn’t contain any test instance for any downstream task for which evaluation was performed.

 ## Acknowledgements